reactnativetests/todoapp-exercise-t9hejo01/README.md

      - Display a list of tasks below the input field using a scrollable FlatList.
      - Each tasks item should display the task text clearly.

+4. Delete Tasks

+· Each task in the list should have a Delete button or icon next to it.

+· When the delete button is pressed:

+o The corresponding task should be removed from the list.

+o The list should update immediately to reflect the change.

+5. UI & Usability

+· Use basic styling to clearly separate the input area and task list.

+· Make sure buttons and text are large enough for easy tapping.

+· Optional: Display a message like “No tasks yet” when the list is empty.

+TestIDs:

+-   Add testIDs for testing.
+   -   add-button
+   -   clear-all-button

+Requirements

+· A text input and an Add button.

+· A dynamic list that displays all added tasks.

+· Ability to delete individual tasks from the list.

+· State is updated and reflected in the UI in real time.

+Additional requirements

+· Prevent adding empty tasks.

+· Add a "Clear All" button to remove all tasks.